rixiobarrios/express-passport/readme.md

 The second method will then be called every time there is a value for passport in the session cookie.
 In this method, we will receive the value stored in the cookie, in our case the `user.id`, then search for a user using this ID and then call the callback.
 The user object will then be stored in the request object passed to all controller methods calls.

-## Flash Messages - Intro (5 mins)
+## Flash Messages

-Remember Rails?
-Flash messages were one-time messages that were rendered in the views and when the page was reloaded, the flash was destroyed.
+Flash messages are one-time messages that are rendered in the views, and when the page was reloaded, the flash is destroyed.

-In our current Node app, back when we have created the signup strategy, in the callback we had this code:
+In our current Node app, when we have created the signup strategy, in the callback we had this code:

 ```javascript
   req.flash('signupMessage', 'This email is already used.')